-Discontinuing Opioid Therapy:
+15 Discontinuing Opioid Therapy:

-Throughout the course of opioid therapy, the physician and patient should regularly weigh the potential benefits and risks of continued treatment and determine whether such treatment remains appropriate (168).
-Opioids should be tapered or discontinued when a patient's pain is poorly controlled on appropriate doses of medication OR if there is no improvement in physical, functional or psychosocial activity with opioid treatment.
-Reasons for discontinuing opioid therapy include resolution of the underlying painful condition, emergence of intolerable side effects, inadequate analgesic effect, deteriorating physical, functional or psychosocial activities, or significant aberrant medication use (169, 170).
+Throughout the course of opioid therapy, the physician and patient should regularly 16 weigh the potential benefits and risks of continued treatment and determine whether 17 such treatment remains appropriate (168).
+Opioids should be tapered or discontinued 18 when a patient's pain is poorly controlled on appropriate doses of medication OR if 19 there is no improvement in physical, functional or psychosocial activity with 20 opioid treatment.
+Reasons for discontinuing opioid therapy include resolution of the 21 underlying painful condition, emergence of intolerable side effects, inadequate 22 analgesic effect, deteriorating physical, functional or psychosocial activities, or 23 significant aberrant medication use (169, 170).
+24

-If opioid therapy is discontinued, in the setting of appropriate use but inadequate response and the patient has become physically dependent, they should be provided with a safely structured tapering regimen.
-In the setting of abuse or addiction, when it is necessary to discontinue opioids quickly because of safety, withdrawal can be managed either by the prescribing physician or by referring the patient to an addiction specialist (171).
-The termination of opioid therapy should not mark the end of treatment, which should continue with other modalities, either through direct care or referral to other health care specialists, as appropriate (172, 173, 174).Medical Records:
+If opioid therapy is discontinued, the patient who has become physically dependent should be provided with a safely structured tapering regimen.
+Withdrawal can be managed either by the prescribing physician or by referring the patient to an addiction specialist (171).
+The termination of opioid therapy should not mark the end of treatment, which should continue with other modalities, either through direct care or referral to other health care specialists, as appropriate (172, 173, 174).

+1 Medical Records: